Baconz2/termbot/readme.md

 ### idk really

-this bot, based off esmBot (because i can't code lmao) is a great way to get a wicked digital wedgie
+this bot, based off esmBot (i'm attempting to rewrite it, check the old branch for the one based off esmbot that works) is a great way to get a wicked digital wedgie

 the command (terminal, located at commands/terminal.js), will allow *anything* to run
 ### yes, even sudo